 Nearest land: The UK

-Was is something I drank?
+Was it something I drank?
 Perhaps it was the food?
 Did I wash my hands?
 All these questions in my head while the ship is rocking from side-to-side.
 I can’t think straight.
-By the time I reach the cabin, I vomit.
+By the time I reach the cabin, I vomit again.

-I lie on the bed for a while but I’m sick again.
-I can’t even sit up, lying flat feels best.
+I lie on the bed for a while but I’m so nauseous that I can’t even sit up, lying flat feels best.